Dog-Friendly Parks in Northwest Austin

 Why I love it: you can’t beat the fenced dog park for controlled exposure to other dogs.
 I often take reactive dogs to the parking lot to watch the dogs playing.
 I do NOT take dogs into the dog park.

-Veteran’s Memorial is also huge so there’s loads of space to move away and take breaks from watching the dogs.
+Veteran’s Memorial is huge so there’s loads of space to move away and take breaks from watching the dogs.

-Watch Out for: off-leash dogs.
+Watch out for: off-leash dogs.
 Even though leashes are required outside the dog park, it’s not uncommon for owners to let their dogs run loose in the parking lot.

 Also watch out for the memorial statues.
 A number of dogs have been scared of these so be prepared with extra yummy treats or an alternate route if your dog is uncomfortable.
 They are fairly easy to avoid.

-Cat Hollow
+Cat Hollow (Round Rock)

 Why I love it: variety—sometimes you just like going someplace different!
 This is a nice training location for dogs who are more advanced in their reactivity work.
 When I visited, there were multiple walkers (some with dogs) using the space.